swinghu/swinghu.github.com/_posts/reading_and_thoughts/2015-08-28-some-words-from-hyperion.md

 I am lucky to that I have beening meet mentor like this , I "copy" this good habit with my life, Thanks for being able to gain invaluable experience over the three year.

-Thanks this unforgettable manner stand by me all the way
+Thanks this unforgettable habbit stand by me all the way